Quadratic space with isometry

 — TypeQuadSpaceWithIsom

-given as a QQMatrix
+and an isometry $f$ given as a QQMatrix

-representing the action on the standard basis of V
+representing the action on the standard basis of $V$.

-We store the order of f
+We store the order of $f$ too, which can finite or infinite.

 To construct an object of type QuadSpaceWithIsom